-Domestic animals have been selectively bred for hundreds or even thousands of years to ensure they have behavioural and physiological qualities that make them appropriate companions.
-In contrast, wild animals are adapted to the wild, rarely enjoy human company or handling and are predominantly nocturnal in their habits.
+Domestic animals have been selectively bred for hundreds or even thousands of years to ensure they have behavioural and physiological qualities that make them suitable for life as a companion animal.
+In contrast, wild animals are adapted to the wild, rarely enjoy human company or handling, and are often predominantly nocturnal in their habits.

 - They pose no health or public safety risks to humans or other animals